office fitout in the boardroom

 Plumbing Rough In

 Work performed by the plumbing contractor after the Rough Heat is installed.
-Work includes installing all plastic ABS drain and waste lines, copper water lines, bath tubs, shower pans, and gas piping to furnaces and fireplaces.
+Work includes installing all plastic drain and waste lines, copper water lines, bath tubs, shower pans, and gas piping to fireplaces, ovens, cook tops etc...

 Plywood